ryspark/orangese/README.md

 ### Hello World! 👋

-I'm Ryan, a student at Millburn High School studying artificial intelligence and bioinformatics.
+I'm Ryan, a student at Stanford studying artificial intelligence and bioinformatics.
 Visit [my research portfolio](https://orangese.github.io/) for more information!

 ### 👨🏻‍💻 About My Coding